rpyron/delim-SOM/README.md

 ![weights](https://github.com/rpyron/delim-SOM/assets/583099/945e86f5-a009-4ed9-8432-be1cebb24b7e)

 Next, we can see the layer weights.
+Unsurprisingly, alleles dwarf everything else, but traits are slightly more important than climate, and both are greater than space alone.

 ```
 par(mfrow=c(3,1),mar=c(0.5,4,1,0.5))